-The Easy Guide to Optimizing Your Google My Business Listing
+The Easy Guide to Improving Your Google Business Profile

 It’s always been a challenge to see success in the field of local SEO.
 From link building to on-page and technical SEO, you still have to get the fundamentals of SEO absolutely right.

 One area to pay extra-close attention to is Google My Business.
 Without a well-optimized GMB listing, your chances of appearing in Google features like the Local Pack and Maps are going to be slim.
-With 97% of consumers looking online for local businesses in 2017, you need to do everything you can to be as visible as possible in front of this audience.
+With 97% of consumers looking online for local businesses, you need to do everything you can to be as visible as possible in front of this audience.

-Couple that with further encroachments from paid advertising in the form of Local Service Ads, and it’s clear that local businesses should be doing everything they can to attract organic conversions, whether from the website itself or directly from Google My Business.
+Couple that with further encroachments from paid advertising in the form of Local Service Ads, and it’s clear that local businesses should be doing everything they can to attract organic conversions, whether from the website itself or directly from their Business Profile.

 With a whole host of new features for you to take advantage of, there’s plenty you can do to ensure this linchpin of local SEO is fully optimized.
 Not only that, it’ll encourage users to get in touch with you and convert, right from the listing itself.

 Let’s take a look at some of the most useful features, and how you can use them to boost your local SEO.